grayasm/git-main/tutorial/david_flanagan_javascript/03_Types_values_and_variables/README.txt

      Objects
      =======
+ 15) Node.js global object is "Global"
+     Chrome/FF/IE browsers global object is "Window"
- 15) The global object has functions and properties. var a = isFinite(200);         // method of the global object "this" var a = this.isFinite(200);
+     The global object has functions and properties.

+     var a = isFinite(200);         // method of the global object "this" var a = this.isFinite(200);
      var p = this.Infinity;         // property

  16) Wrapper objects convert behind the scene the primitive types into objects. var s = "test";
      var n = 10;